 Brageot has been a familiar face for Red Bull Air Race fans since 2014.
 The pilot from the Aquitaine region of France was a member of the Challenger Class for two years, winning the Challenger Cup Championship before taking on a pioneering role in the Master Mentoring Program of the Red Bull Air Race.
-With the benefit of that experience and a gold-medal background in aerobatics, Brageot is now the new pilot for the World Championship-winning Breitling Racing Team.
+With the benefit of that experience and a gold-medal background in aerobatics, Brageot is now a top-level contender in the series.

 Born in Villeneuve sur Lot, Brageot took his first flying lesson at age 11, and by 21 he was named to his national aerobatic team, the youngest pilot ever to represent France on the international stage.
 Since then, he's earned two team gold medals as well as gold, silver and bronze medals in both team and individual competition at the World and European Aerobatic Championships, and has also clinched podiums at the French National Championship.
 He is additionally an aerobatic flight instructor and a display pilot, with a total of over 3,000 hours in the air.